Risks and Complications of Plastic Surgery with Dr Carmen

 Pain

-• Minor post-operative pain may occur and pain medication will be provided.
-If severe pain occurs you should contact our rooms or the hospital ASAP.
+- Minor post-operative pain may occur and pain medication will be provided.
+If severe pain occurs you should contact our rooms ASAP and in the event that you can not reach us attend the hospital ASAP.

 Numbness / Nerve Damage